-Super late writing this, I’ve been battling an allegry to my laundry detergent, and it makes me want to rip off my skin… can’t sleep without waking up at least three to four times a night… itching and scratching.
-It’s been a rough few days, but finally went to the pharmacy to get medicine and feeling somewhat better, but most definitely a huge struggle.
+Super late writing this, I’ve been battling an allergy to my laundry detergent, and it makes me want to rip off my skin.
+I can’t sleep without waking up at least three to four times a night… itching and scratching.
+It’s been a rough few days, but finally went to the pharmacy to get medicine and feeling somewhat better.
+But most definitely a huge struggle.
 And, the stresses of trying to come back don’t help much either, but what’s life without a few hiccups?!
 Anywho, this is not what this is about… let’s talk food… healthy food and healthy living.

-On day six, which was a Sunday, I woke up and finally had that juice that I was craving for a good two days… well I half got it, originally it was kiwi, strawberry and ginger, but they didn’t have strawberry, so it was replaced with raspberry, which was still quite delicious and definitely hit the spot.
+On day six, which was a Sunday, I woke up and finally had that juice that I was craving for a good two days.
+Well I half got it, originally it was kiwi, strawberry and ginger, but they didn’t have strawberry, so it was replaced with raspberry.
+It was still quite delicious and definitely hit the spot.
 And, the fact that it was personally delivered made it even that much better.

 It most definitely hit the spot and definitely what I needed for the night.
 As for my water intake, I drank three litres, but no exercise.
 Fighting off this allergy has comsumed quite a bit of energy from me, leaving feeling weak and tired.
 So, rather than forcing and pushing my body to limits, I made sure to prioritize my water intake.

 Now, let’s talk day seven.
 Now, this was a wonderful day!
 Some pretty awesome meals, as my friend cooked for me, given that I was still feeling under the weather.
 But still sticking to my ‘no meat’ policy and only vegetables, I didn’t add chicken.
 My morning routine was two coffees.
 And a ton of water mixed with a lot of running around and back office work.